DavidAnson/markdownlint-cli2/README.md

   - Importing a locally-installed module using a bare specifier (ex:
     `package-name`) or using a directory name (ex: `./package-dir`) will not work until [`import.meta.resolve`][nodejs-import-meta-resolve] is available
-- Settings in this file apply to the directory it is in and all subdirectories.
+- Settings in this file apply to the directory it is in and all subdirectories
-- Settings **merge with** those applied by any versions of this file in a parent directory (up to the current directory).
+- Settings **merge with** those applied by any versions of this file in a parent directory (up to the current directory)
 - For example: [`.markdownlint-cli2.jsonc`][markdownlint-cli2-jsonc] with all
   properties set

 ### `.markdownlint-cli2.yaml`

-- The format of this file is a [YAML][yaml] object with the structure described above for `.markdownlint-cli2.jsonc`.
+- The format of this file is a [YAML][yaml] object with the structure described above for `.markdownlint-cli2.jsonc`
-- Other details are the same as for `.markdownlint-cli2.jsonc` described above.
+- Other details are the same as for `.markdownlint-cli2.jsonc` described above
 - For example: [`.markdownlint-cli2.yaml`][markdownlint-cli2-yaml] with all
   properties set